Darboux evaluations of algebraic Gauss hypergeometric functions: Darboux curves

 \subsection{Hypergeometric functions on Darboux curves}

+The purpose of this subsection is to describe technical features of identifying and representing radical functions.
 First we describe radical solutions of a Fucshian equation with cyclic monodromy. \begin{lemma} Let $C$ be an algebraic curve.
 Consider a second order Fuchsian differential equation $(\ref{genlhde})$ on $C$.
 Suppose that its differential Galois group $G$ is finite and cyclic.
 Suppose that there are singular points with non-integer local exponent differences.
-Then: \begin{enumerate} \item There exist exactly two independent radical solutions $f_1,f_2$. \item For any regular singular point $P\in C$ of $(\ref{genlhde})$ where the local exponent difference is not an integer, the $\QQ$-valuations of $f_1$ and $f_2$ are different. \end{enumerate} \end{lemma} \proof Let $K_{PV}\supset\CC(C)$ be the Piccard-Vessiot extension of the differential equation (\ref{genlhde}), and let $V$ denote its space of solutions in $K_{PV}$.
+Then: \begin{enumerate} \item There exist exactly two independent radical solutions $f_1,f_2$. \item For any regular singular point $P\in C$ of $(\ref{genlhde})$ where the exponent difference is not an integer, the local exponents of $f_1$ and $f_2$ are different. \end{enumerate} \end{lemma} \proof Let $K_{PV}\supset\CC(C)$ be the Piccard-Vessiot extension of the differential equation (\ref{genlhde}), and let $V$ denote its space of solutions in $K_{PV}$.
 The monodromy group $G$ acts does not act on $V$ by scalar multiplication, because otherwise the quotient of two independent solutions would be in $\CC(C)$.
 Hence the representation of $G$ on $V$ splits into two irreducible representations.
 Let $f_1,f_2\in V$ be generators of the two $G$-invariant subspaces.
-If $P\in C$ is a point where the local exponent difference is not an integer, $f_1,f_2$ are in different spaces invariant under the the local monodromy group.
-Hence they have well-defined $\QQ$-valuations, and the valuations should be different.
+If $P\in C$ is a point where the exponent difference is not an integer, $f_1,f_2$ are in different spaces invariant under the the local monodromy group.
+Hence they have well-definedlocal exponents, which should be different.